ayannasoleil/Movie-App-2/README.md

 ## Requirements:

-1. You must make a single page application (only one index.html file) using create-react-app
+* You must make a single page application (only one index.html file) using create-react-app

-2. Your app should use at least 5 components in a way that keeps your code well organized
+* Your app should use at least 5 components in a way that keeps your code well organized

-3. There should be at least 3 client-side routes using react-router
+* There should be at least 3 client-side routes using react-router

-4. Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
+* Use a json-server to create a RESTful API for your backend and make both a GET and a POST request to the json server.
 Additionally, you may choose to incorporate data from an external API but it is not required.

 ## Blog Post:

+(MEDIUM BLOG POST)